githubtraining/exercise-use-secrets/README.md

 Please complete the instructions below:

 1. Create your own copy of this repository by using the [Use this template](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template) button.
-2. Create a [Personal access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) with the `repo` scope selected.
+2. Create a [personal access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) with the `repo` scope selected.
-3. Create a new secret in your copy of this repository that contains the value of the **Personal access token** you created.
+3. Create a new secret in your copy of this repository that contains the value of the personal access token you created.
 4. Pass the secret to the local action `check-secrets-action` using the input key `your-secret`.
 The action is used in a workflow titled `use-secrets.yml`.

 <!-- Add your steps below starting with step 2 -->